This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Measure out 2 ½ cups of the prepared batter into a second bowl.
 Stir in the melted chocolate until well combined.

-- Alternate pouring the vanilla cake batter in the pan with the chocolate cake batter and gently swirl with a knife.
+- Alternate pouring the vanilla cake batter into the pan with the chocolate cake batter and gently swirl with a knife.
 Try to divide the batter evenly between the pans, about 2 ½ cups (combined) of batter per pan.
 Bake at 350°F for 30-35 minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool completely.

 For the frosting